 The following bar chart shows average wave approach angles between Bridlington and Neck of Spurn.
-The longer the bar, the greater the angle.
+The shorter the bar, the smaller the angle.
 Ranges change wherever the coast has curvature or a shift in alignment.

 Positioned above the bar chart is an inverted graph trace which plots distances between the centres of salients as shown in the migration chart.
-The higher the point, the shorter the distance.
+The lower the point, the greater the distance.
 A credible fit is evident.

-Within the shoreline environment, sediment features are not always easy – or indeed every time possible – to identify and delineate.
-Forever changing, configurations of sediment may be fragmented, incomplete, superimposed, or merged.
+Within the shoreline environment, sediment features are not always easy – or indeed every time possible – to identify and delineate with confidence.

 sediment segmentation and cliff loss